 Fortunately, home kitchen knife sharpening is quite easy.
 Although, sharpening a high-quality knife for the first time can be stressful.
 I remember the first time I sharpened a good knife, I was worried that I was going to do irreparable damage to the edge and that it would never be sharp again.
 In reality, that was pretty unlikely.
-Kitchen knife sharpening can seem like a complex task to a first-timer, but it’s actually rather simple.
+Kitchen knife sharpening can seem like a complicated task to a first-timer, but it’s actually rather simple.
 It’s easy to create a smooth, sharp edge with the different tools that manufacturers have made.
 Here is some information about kitchen knife sharpening and a few ways you can go about maintaining your knives at home.

 Sharpening vs. honing: